Cooking Guidance

 - Some popular venison dishes include:-

-Allergens: While we take steps to minimize the risk of cross-contamination, Our facility processes foods that contain wheat, soya, celery and sulphites.
+Allergens: Currently our burgers and sausages are not gluten free.
+While we take steps to minimize the risk of cross-contamination, Our facility processes foods that contain wheat, soya, celery and sulphites.
 Even if not listed on labels, please be aware that our products may have come in contact with these ingredients.

 Do your products contain shot?